Will there be more Circus Mirandus stories?

 I’ve always liked the idea of magical carnivals, circuses, theaters, theme parks, zoos, toy stores, etc… They’re spaces where we go to experience wonder and escape from the real world for a while, so they’re natural settings for a fantasy.

 I’m blushing because those are AMAZING stories!
-I didn’t read Erin Morgenstern’s gorgeous The Night Circus until I was almost finished with Circus Mirandus.
+I didn’t read The Night Circus until I was almost finished with Circus Mirandus.
 But the other books, and the movie version of Big Fish (I’ll read it one day, I promise!), are favorites of mine.

 I didn’t have any of them consciously in mind while I was working, but I do think your favorite stories seep into you and become a part of how you see the world.
 And how you see the world inevitably comes out in your writing.
 I think it’s only fair to call them inspirations.

-(If you’ve read Grandpa Ephraim’s backstory above, you might be wondering, but I haven’t yet read Bradbury’s famous circus book, Something Wicked this Way Comes.
-I’m holding off on circus reading in general until I’m done writing stories about Micah and Circus Mirandus.)
+(If you’ve read Grandpa Ephraim’s backstory above, you might be wondering, but I haven’t yet read Bradbury’s very famous circus book, Something Wicked this Way Comes.
+I’m holding off on circus reading in general until I’ve finished writing stories about Micah and Circus Mirandus.)

 How do you come up with a villain like Victoria Starling?